-Medicare and retirement are often linked together, and while Medicare beneficiaries are often retirees, too, many mistakenly believe it will cover all healthcare costs—particularly the long-term care ones—in the retirement years.
+Medicare and retirement are often linked together, and many people assume that Medicare will cover all their healthcare costs, particularly the long-term-care ones, in their retirement years.

 , opens new window